YiTingTsou/wave-data-toolbox/docs/troubleshooting.md

 ## Common issues and fixes

-- **Network timeouts**.
-Remote server busy.
-Retry later or reduce concurrency.
+- **Network timeouts** - Remote server busy.
+Retry later or reduce concurrency
-- **Land point selection**: Searches for the nearest valid grid cell.
-Consider using other regions, resolutions, or coverage for a closer available point.
+- **Land point selection** - Consider using other regions or resolutions for a closer available point
-- **Parameter not found**.
-Inspect file variables with `ncdisp` or adjust `additional_params` names.
+- **Parameter not found** - Inspect file variables with `ncdisp` or adjust `additional_params` names
-  > If the issue is due to the parameter name being different in the early release dataset, please open an issue to request support.
+  > If the issue is due to the parameter name differing in the early release dataset, please open an issue to request an update.
-- **Large datasets**.
-Enable `save_loaded_data = true` for monthly caching to avoid memory pressure.
+- **Large datasets** - Enable `save_loaded_data = true` for monthly caching to avoid memory pressure
-- **Permission errors**.
-Ensure write access to the working directory (for `outputs/`).
+- **Permission errors** - Ensure write access to the working directory (for `outputs/`)
-- **Interrupted downloads**.
-Re-run with the same inputs.
-Existing monthly files are skipped.
+- **Interrupted downloads** - Re-run with the same inputs.
+Existing monthly files are skipped

 ## Quick checks